 - As part of a routine eye exam to screen for vision problems.
 How often you should have routine eye exams changes as you age.
 Adults and children and teens have different schedules for eye exams.

-- To monitor an eye problem, such as diabetic retinopathy.
+- To monitor an eye problem, such as diabetic retinopathy, or to find out if a treatment is working.

 - To determine if you need glasses or contact lenses to improve your vision.